eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle_model_creation/manual_model_creation/manual_creation_python.md

 date: 2022-05-09T13:43:25+05:30
 weight: 60
 description: >
-  Learn how to create a Vehicle Model manually for python
+  Learn how to create a Vehicle Model manually for Python
 ---

 ## Setup a Python Package manually